 To provide bulk to bigger pots, load under halfway of the pot with crushed soda cans or wood mulch.
 Significant quantities of potting mix are costly, and this solution reduces the need for extra dirt in the container.
 It is also possible to use only potting soil.

 Ground pot gardening gives variety to both small and big gardens.
-Plants instantly add color, serve as a central focus inside the garden, or connect the houseโs structure to a garden.
+Plants instantly add color, serve as a central focus inside the garden, or connect the house’s structure to a garden.
 Put them upon this ground or even on a podium, hang them over your porch, and install them up on a sill.
-A set of containers along either side of the front walk makes an inviting dรฉcor, whereas ground pot planting upon a deck and patio may bring color and atmosphere to these outdoor resting places.
+A set of containers along either side of the front walk makes an inviting décor, whereas ground pot planting upon a deck and patio may bring color and atmosphere to these outdoor resting places.

 Why I Prefer Sunken Garden Or In-Ground Container Pot Planting

-Personally for me, living in the great hot state of Texas and having lower back issues, I opted in for this gardening option because the trees in my yard are so old and powerful, that it would drain all the nutrients away from any plant Iโd put in the dirt within so many feet of the tree.
-I tried several times and nothing worked except this method because it seperates the tree roots from the new plant or flower roots.
-Because of this barrier, plants will not be able to grow as large because they arenโt able to spread their roots although this is based on the size of the pot you use.
+Personally for me, living in the great hot state of Texas and having lower back issues, I opted in for this gardening option because the trees in my yard are so old and powerful, that it would drain all the nutrients away from any plant I’d put directly in the dirt within so many feet of the tree.
+I tried several times, different plants and flowers, but nothing worked except this method because it seperates the tree roots and the dirt from the new plant or flower roots.

-I also prefer in-ground container pot planting because itโs not back breaking, itโs quick and as easy as popping one plant out to pop another in.
-This method is perfect for annuals.
-As for buried pots garden pros and cons, I honestly canโt think of any cons.
+I also prefer in-ground container pot planting because it’s not back breaking nor does it cause much fatigue or over exertion.
+It’s as quick and easy as popping one plant out to pop another one in.
+Gardening should really fell relaxing and emotionally therapeutic.

 In-Ground Container Pot Planting Is Super Easy

 My other reasons I discovered along the way is Sunken Garden method upgrade is as easy as popping one plant out and popping a replacement back in.
-Itโs quite wonderful for those annuals with short lifespans.
+It’s quite wonderful for those annuals with short lifespans.

 I covered the garden area with weed barrier prior to digging holes for pots.
 Purchased 14 inch plastic planters which already had drainage holes and durable to not crack so easily.
 So that the soil drains easily and quicker I added rocks to the bottom of the pot first and placed a easy drain soil type on top.
 Once new plants have been set in their pots, I topped entire garden with red mulch.

-The following year when youโre ready to plant new annuals, you just dig a small hole in your existing pot, place the new plant inside and top it off with a good soil such as Miracle Garden.
+The following year when you’re ready to plant new annuals, you just dig a small hole in your existing pot, place the new plant inside and top it off with a good soil such as Miracle Garden.
 My perrennials usually come back on their own and only need top soil and fertilizer.

-So thatโs all yall!
+So that’s all yall!
 Thanks for reading my article on Why You Should Try DIY Container In-Ground Pot Planting.
 I hope you have been inspired to try out your own Sunken Garden.